spruceid/ssx-notepad/SIWE-to-SSX.md

 This tutorial demonstrates how to add SSX to an application that is already using the SIWE library and some of the benefits of doing so!

+### Modifications
+`ssx-notepad` is a simple example dapp with a simple express backend that stores a note for an authenticated Ethereum user.
+We will be modifying this application to use SSX instead of SIWE by modifying:
+- `src/providers.ts` - this file holds the frontend code include the wallet connection logic
+- `src/index.ts` - the file that handles the backend logic including the endpoints for signing in and storing the note
 ## Migration

 ### Overview

 The migration from SIWE to SSX is fairly straightforward.
-The changes can be seen in [`ssx-notepad`](https://github.com/spruceid/ssx-notepad) which was forked from the [`siwe-notepad`](https://github.com/spruceid/siwe-notepad) example. `ssx-notepad` is a simple example dapp with a simple express backend that stores a note for an authenticated Ethereum user.
+The changes can be seen in [`ssx-notepad`](https://github.com/spruceid/ssx-notepad) which was forked from the [`siwe-notepad`](https://github.com/spruceid/siwe-notepad) example.
 The [main changes](https://github.com/spruceid/siwe-notepad/compare/main...spruceid:ssx-notepad:main) are:

 - Add the `ssx` library to your frontend ([4575af9](https://github.com/spruceid/ssx-notepad/pull/1/commits/4575af935b43eb4c4edeb2bd715ed1d817e423a6))
 - Replace the wallet connection and signing logic with the `ssx` library ([391a90f](https://github.com/spruceid/ssx-notepad/pull/1/commits/391a90f1036bb214e16aa9070207ab673d400065))